 Recently, I had the chance to talk with Norita Taylor, Public Relations Director for the OOIDA.
 For those of you who don’t know much about the Owner-Operator Independent Driver’s Association, you can read all about their mission to support owner-operators across the nation.
 In the interview below, we covered just how becoming an owner-operator is attractive to commercial drivers, as well as some of the struggles they face:More BigRigBanter

 Unique Benefits of Becoming an Owner-Operator

 Becoming an owner-operator may not be for everyone, although these jobs certainly have their benefits.
 For drivers who operate under their own authority, they’re really running a small business.
-That means taking care of the all the finances related to hauling goods, maintaining equipment, and obtaining the necessary permits and licenses.
-Sure, company drivers don’t need to focus as much time on these aspects, but owner-operators make up for this in independence.
+That means taking care of all the finances related to hauling goods, maintaining equipment, and obtaining the necessary permits and licenses.
+Sure, company drivers don’t need to focus as much time on these aspects.
+However, owner-operators make up for this in independence.